buhrmi/buhrmi/README.md

 ## Hi there 👋

-I'm a web developer from Germany and [this is my Twitch channel](https://twitch.tv/buhrmitv).
+I'm a web developer and I do scary things [in my Twitch channel](https://twitch.tv/buhrmitv).

 ## Current projects